Buffy Summers

 Buffy Anne Summers is the title character of the Buffy the Vampire Slayer franchise.
 She first appeared in the 1992 film Buffy the Vampire Slayer before going on to appear in The WB/UPN 1997–2003 television series and subsequent 1998–2018 Dark Horse and 2019–present Boom!
 Studios comic series of the same name.
 The character has also appeared in the spin-off series Angel, as well as numerous expanded universe materials such as novels and video games.
 Buffy was portrayed by Kristy Swanson in the film and by Sarah Michelle Gellar in the television series.
 Giselle Loren has lent her voice to the character in both the Buffy video games and an unproduced animated series, while Kelly Albanese lent her voice to the character in the Buffy the Vampire Slayer Season Eight motion comics.

 Buffy Summers is the protagonist of the series, which depicts her life and adventures as she grows up.
 In the film, she is a high school cheerleader who learns that she is the Slayer (a Chosen One gifted with the strength and skills to fight vampires and the forces of darkness, as a vampire hunter and demon hunter).
 The television series shows Buffy carrying out her destiny in the small town of Sunnydale, built atop a portal to hell (Hellmouth), surrounded by a group of friends and family who support her in her mission.
 In the comic book continuation, she is a young woman who has accepted her duties and is now responsible for training others like her.

 Buffy was created by Joss Whedon to subvert the stereotypical female horror film victim—Whedon wanted to create a strong female cultural icon.
 In 2004, Buffy was ranked 13th on Bravo's list of The 100 Greatest TV Characters.
 In June 2010, Entertainment Weekly ranked her third in its list of the 100 Greatest Characters of the Last 20 Years.
 AOL named her the sixth Most Memorable Female TV Character.
 She was ranked at No. 5 in AfterEllen.com's Top 50 Favorite Female TV Characters.
+Buffy Summers is now viewed as one of the greatest and most iconic roles of all time.